amanzholov8/atak-ui/README.md

 Being able to copy or denote repetitions of the movements (or group of movements – aggregation) is important as well.
 The user just used some notations for that such as double lines, or writing “x2”.

 ![alt text](https://github.com/AnuarTB/atak-ui/blob/master/Picture1.PNG)

+Figure 1.
+The notes of the Elephant, when creating a dance.
+(4 dot dot dot) is the rhythm of a song divided by bars.

 ![alt text](https://github.com/AnuarTB/atak-ui/blob/master/Picture2.PNG)

+Figure 2.
+The Elephant taking notes down about the choreography.

 ### Giraffe